Private Loan Lender Lists

 Private Educational Loans are commercial loans made by banks or other lenders to students.
 These loans are designed for students and offer rates and fees similar to secured loans such as a car loan or home mortgage, but are generally variable interest rate loans.
 Private Educational Loans are based on a student's overall credit profile.
 Your history of repayment on prior credit obligations and your current use of credit determine your eligibility and the terms offered to you under these programs.
 A co-signer may be required.

 Federal Regulations require that lenders provide multiple loan disclosures to borrowers, a self certification form as well as additional time for borrowers to decline the loan once it has been approved.
 These regulations add significant time to loan processing and fund disbursement so it will be necessary to allow plenty of time when considering private loan options.

-The UST Graduate Financial Aid Office is available to assist you in understanding the educational financing options available to you.
-The UST Graduate Financial Aid Office adheres to a University of St. Thomas code of conduct.
+The University of St. Thomas Graduate Financial Aid Office is available to assist you in understanding the educational financing options available to you.
+The Graduate Financial Aid Office adheres to a University of St. Thomas Code of Conduct and Ethical Behavior.